BouzidiImen/SensClust/README.md

 A User Friendly Package
 -----------------------

-Within the package you find a shiny application that demonstrate what the package does.
+Within the package you find a shiny application that demonstrate what the package does and make its use easier.

 ``` r
 ClustShiny() #run shiny application